Special Educational Needs

 We regularly invest time training our staff to improve provision for all students, to develop enhanced skills and knowledge to deliver short-term support individualised interventions.

-Our newly appointed Additional Educational Needs Co-coordinator is a qualified and experienced English teacher and is training for his Qualification for the National Award in Special educational Needs.
+Our Additional Educational Needs Co-coordinator is a qualified and experienced English teacher and has attained his Qualification for the National Award in Special educational Needs.
 He is: Mr. David Walton (BEd (Hons) MA (Ed) NPQML).

 We have two HLTAs: Mrs Elaine Milner and Mrs Lisa Bennett.